arifshahriyarnader/appointment-booking/README.md

 - Students can view all teacher lists the teacher profiles and the teacher's available hours.
 - Students can book an appointment.
+- Students can generate agenda with AI while booking an appointment.
 - Students can view appointment status as approved or rejected.
 - Students can view the daily, upcoming, and past appointment schedule including the teacher's name, email, course, agenda, date, and time slot.